 However, choosing between the two base plans is not simple.
 These base plans would make sense if one plan had only sports channels and the other plan only family-friendly entertainment channels.
 Yet, sports fans have reasons to like both the Orange and Blue plans.
 So do families.

-The Blue plan has more channels and better support for local TV for a slightly higher price.
+The Orange plan has ESPN and other Disney channels, but The Blue plan has more channels and better support for local TV for the same price.
 If available, you can get local Fox, NBC, UniMas and Univision stations.
 The Orange plan doesn’t have any local channels.
-However, an extra fee adds your local ABC station to the Orange plan (but not NBC or other local stations).
-You can’t get ABC with the Blue plan since that add-on only works with the Orange plan.

 And then there’s the number of video streams to consider.
 The Orange plan only lets you stream to one device at a time.
 The Blue plan lets you stream to as many as three devices at once.